Wasteful Days of High School Girls: Manga

 The manga series began serialization on the Comic Newtype website in 2014.
-It has been collected into ten tankōbon volumes as of December 9, 2022.
+It has been collected into fourteen tankōbon volumes as of July 10, 2025.

 Anime

 An anime television series adaptation was announced on November 1, 2018.
 The series was animated by Passione and directed by Hijiri Sanpei, with Takeo Takahashi as chief director, Masahiro Yokotani handling series composition, and Sachiko Yasuda designing the characters.
 Tomoki Kikuya composed the music.
 The series aired from July 5 to September 20, 2019 on AT-X, Tokyo MX, TVA, KBS, SUN, and BS11.
 Chinatsu Akasaki, Haruka Tomatsu, and Aki Toyosaki performed the series' opening theme song "Wa!
 Moon! dass! cry!" (輪!
 Moon! dass! cry!, Wa!
 Mūn! dasu! kurai!), as well as the series' ending theme song "Seishun no Reverb" (青春のリバーブ, Seishun no Ribābu).

 Drama

 A live-action drama series premiered on TV Asahi on January 24, 2020.
 The series' theme song is "Starting Over" by Little Glee Monster.